Tom Ford made me do it.

 The colorful landscape by the front door was moved to a more suited place.
 I wanted an open, art gallery feel and spotted a brush of that pale Valentino pink in a Tony Mose piece at Esom Gallery in New Orleans.
 I call her The Queen!

-After getting rid of the green altogether (as in, painted the ceiling while my husband was out of town and he never noticed—for years!), I finally had the chairs recovered.
+After getting rid of the green altogether (painted while the husband was out of town and he never noticed—for years!), I finally had the chairs recovered.
 Designer Sarah Smythe pulled the perfect fabric: Matara by Designers Guild in Blossom.
 Blah beige linen to metallic faux leather blush!

 This room has always needed a big custom rug.
 Ugh.
 Designer Allyson Duckworth suggested a bold solution: not one but two hide rugs in chic black.
 I love the texture and unexpected feel over having had a big area rug in “the front room” of an old Southern home.
 I also sourced the Chanel books from her at Pearly Peacock Designs.